CARNIVAL-IITP/Bandwidth-extension/2022/BWE_TUNet/Readme.md

             |--sitec_rir_each_test.txt
             |--sitec_rir_each_val.txt
     ```
 * In order to load the datasets, text files that contain training and testing audio paths are required.
-We have
-  prepared `train.txt` and `test.txt` files in `./data/vctk` and `./data/sitec` directories.

 ## 3. Training